maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 In [study 5](study5.py) we push generators to the limit.

-A container could contain say two sub containers.
+A container can contain, say, two sub containers.
 Is it possible that a generator contains two sub generators?

-Of course the iterator of the container would iterator the first sub container, and then the second.
+Of course the iterator of the container would iterate the first sub container, and then the second.
 Likewise, the generator would first generate the first sub generator, and then the second.

 And yes, Python supports this.